Germany – the 1930s

 Wachsmann, Nikolaus.
 2016.
 KL: A history of the Nazi concentration camps, Little, Brown.

-Testimonies of Buchenwald and the other camps made by the ‘November Jews’ – by men such as our relatives – were brought out of ‘Greater Germany’ by Alfred Wiener and his colleagues.
+Testimonies about Buchenwald and the other camps made by the ‘November Jews’ – by men such as our relatives – were brought out of ‘Greater Germany’ by Alfred Wiener and his colleagues.

 These may be viewed online at the Wiener Library website: http://wienerlibrarycollections.co.uk/novemberpogrom/home